UCSC-CSE123/beavertail/probe/README.md

-# probepi
+# probe

-This repository contains Raspberry Pi installation and initialization instructions.
+This folder contains Raspberry Pi installation and initialization instructions.
 For this project, we are using [Raspbian][raspbian] as our operating system on [Raspberry Pi Model B+][modelb] boards.